shivam6862/DSA-Visualizer/README.md

 - Tree Algorithms: Visualize and understand how trees work, PreOrder , Inorder , and PostOrder traversal .<br/>

 - Equation Solver Algorithms: Input equations and solve them using different techniques.<br/>

+- N-Queens Problem Algorithms: The visualization tool will show all the possible solution to the N-Queen problem using a backtracking algorithm.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>